Most advice on LinkedIn new-job posts forces a choice. Use the "I'm happy to share" auto-text. Or write something original. Pick a side.

 I'll be working on [brief description].
 If you're also just starting out, send me a message.
 Always good to know people going through the same thing.

 When to use it: Entry-level roles, post-graduation jobs, first career move after a boot camp or training program.
+Works as a hybrid body (auto-text opener + this content) or as a full custom post.
 Keep it short.
-You don't have a 10-year career narrative yet, and that's fine.

 4. The Promotion (Same Company)